 If you uncheck the option Hide folder merge conflicts and click Apply, then when you move a folder with the same name into the destination folder, which includes another folder with the same name, you will get to see a warning dialog box for folder conflicts too.

-By offering this option and keeping it pre-checked by default, Windows 10 does away with any unnecessary warning box, and yet provides users the option to change the default, according to his or her preference.
+By offering this option and keeping it pre-checked by default, Windows 11/10 does away with any unnecessary warning box, and yet provides users the option to change the default, according to their preference.

 Hope this helps!